gia-wolf/fb-query/README.md

-# firebase-select
+# firebase-query

-An element providing a starting point for your own reusable Polymer elements.
+An element running a query to element-list at a firebase-location.

 ## Dependencies